-As many of our current students will probably tell you, the best thing about being a geography major is the field work.
-You might go on a camping trip to the Keweenaw Peninsula to study geologic formations or investigate spring flood damage in Marquette County.
+As many of our current students will probably tell you, the best thing about being an EEGS major is the field work.
+You might go on a camping trip to the Keweenaw Peninsula to study geologic formations or help the endangered Great Lakes Piping Plover.
 Perhaps you’d like to study abroad.
-Our professors have led field trips to Costa Rica, Ecuador, Scotland and Ireland, exposing students to the geography of other countries.
+Our professors have led field trips to Costa Rica, Ecuador, Scotland and Sweden, exposing students to the geography of other countries.

 Have a Little Fun